Marrakech With Kids: 17 Best Things To Do & Tips

 In the front and edges of the image as some cactus plants.
 In the middles is a bedouin style tent surrounded by more cactus plants.
 This is the Anima Gardens in Marrakech.

-10. Take a Break At Majorelle Gardens
+10. Relax At The Majorelle Gardens ⭐T&T⭐

 An image of a formal garden which has aloe vera and cactus plants in the foreground.
 Behind the plants is the blue two story building with yellow curtains.
 This is the Majorelle Gardens in Marrakech.

-11. Book A Marrakech Dune Buggy Experience
+11. Take Tour On A Dune Buggy

 Three dune buggies are facing the the right.
 The first is green, the middle one red and the last one black.
 In the background is Marrakech.
 This is something that you can do with kids.